Sparse Logit Sampling: Accelerating Knowledge Distillation in LLMs: Top-K Knowledge Distillation

 But for Top-K KD, as we prove in \cref{naive_upscales}, the gradients are:

-The student will hence be over-confident in the Top-K tokens, and under-confident for the remaining tokens.
-This over-confidence for the top token is indeed what we observe with top-K pre-training for LLMs (\cref{fig:calib_gauss}), causing the calibration error in \cref{table: Vanilla Top-K}, which worsens as $K$ is decreased.
+The student will hence be over-confident in the Top-K tokens, and under-confident for the remaining tokens (\cref{naive_upscales}).
+This over-confidence for the top tokens is indeed what we observe with top-K pre-training for LLMs (\cref{fig:calib_gauss}), causing the calibration error in \cref{table: Vanilla Top-K}, which worsens as $K$ is decreased.
+Other works~\citep{distillation_scaling_laws} have also observed this top-K bias and mis-calibration, while finding the full teacher distribution to be unbiased.

 \paragraph{Synthetic Classification Task:} This calibration error can even be observed in a very simple synthetic classification task (similar to \citealp{NotBlindlyImitate}), where we train a toy $3$-layer MLP for classifying random points with Gaussian noise around class means in $128$-dimensional space (see \cref{toy_example_pseduo} for pseudo-code).
 As seen in \cref{fig:toy-calibration-compare}, Top-K KD leads to over-confident models, whereas CE and FullKD are almost perfectly calibrated.
 The same effect is observed when training a toy ResNet~\citep{resnet} model on CIFAR-100~\citep{cifar100} dataset, as shown in \cref{fig:cifar-calibration}.